ioda-net/geo-infra/docs/infra.rst

 Once the configuration is parsed, ``key_with_curly_brace`` will hold this value: ``'{toto}'``.

-The configuration system is design to allow easy deployment on production while being able to override any value for development or tests purposes.
-In order to easy maintenance, everything that can be in a ``config/_common.<type>.toml`` file must be in it.
+The configuration system is designed to allow easy deployment on production while being able to override any value for development or tests purposes.
+In order to ease maintenance, everything that can be in a ``config/_common.<type>.toml`` file must be in it.
 Any value in the ``config/_common.<type>.toml`` files can be overridden in a portal specific file.

 The configuration is loaded like this (**all these files are mandatory, if they don't exist, the task will fail**):

 1. ``geo-infra/config/global.toml`` This is the only TOML configuration file from ``geo-infra``.
 It contains general configuration values and paths.
 Normally, you shouldn't change keys present in it.
 2. ``customer-infra/config/dist/_common.dist.toml``
 3. ``customer-infra/config/dist/<portal>.dist.toml`` (unless you are doing a non portal specific task like building the global sphinx configuration).
 4. ``customer-infra/config/_template.dist.toml``: this is not a configuration file per see but the values that are allowed in portal specific configuration files.
-If a key or section is present in a portal file but not in the template, it will be reported as warning.
+If a key or section is present in a portal file but not in the template, it will be reported as a warning.

 If you are building the portal for production, the files below are loaded if they exists after the files listed above: